Altmerian/Altmerian/README.md

 Pragmatic Software Developer
 ---------------------------

 I like coding and learning new technologies.
-My main expertise is back-end web-development, Java, and Cloud.
+My main expertise is back-end web development, Java, and Cloud.

 * 🌍  I'm based in Tbilisi, Georgia
 * 🤝  Open to collaborating on Interesting Projects